Skip to main content Scroll Top

 Company NameAnnual Molasses Consumption (Tons)Primary Applications

-Südzucker AG500,000Bioethanol production, animal feed, yeast production
+Südzucker AG500,000Bioethanol, animal feed, yeast

-Tereos Group450,000Bioethanol production, animal feed, food industry
+Tereos Group450,000Bioethanol, animal feed, food

-Nordzucker AG300,000Bioethanol production, animal feed
+Nordzucker AG300,000Bioethanol, animal feed

-British Sugar250,000Animal feed, bioethanol production, food industry
+British Sugar250,000Animal feed, bioethanol, food

 ABF Ingredients200,000Yeast production, food additives

-Leading Countries and Companies in Molasses Consumption
+Leading Countries in Global Molasses Consumption

-Top Molasses Exporting Countries: Annual Export Volumes and Transportation Methods
+Top Molasses Exporting Countries and Logistics

-CountryAnnual Export Volume (Tons)Primary Transportation Methods
+CountryAnnual Export Volume (Tons)Main Transportation Method

 India1,539,140Maritime shipping